- Tour Palermo's many colorful churches

 - Tour the 16th-century UNESCO-listed Monastero dei Benedettini

-- Explore Aci Trezza, a small seaside resort and see the Faraglioni, oceanic rock formations known as the “Rocks of Cyclops”
+- Explore Aci Trezza, a small seaside resort, and see the Faraglioni, oceanic rock formations known as the "Rocks of Cyclops"

-- Visit the San Nicoló l’Arena, Sicily's largest church (famous for its unfinished façade)
+- Visit the San Nicoló l'Arena, Sicily's largest church (famous for its unfinished facade)

-- Relax in the beautifully landscaped gardens of the Catania Orto Botanico and Villa Bellini park, enjoy panoramic views of Catania, and see the Botanical Clock—a display made entirely of planted flowers
+- Relax in the beautifully landscaped gardens of the Catania Orto Botanico and Villa Bellini Park, enjoy panoramic views of Catania, and see the Botanical Clock—a display made entirely of planted flowers

-Day 8: Walking Food Tour of Catania
+Day 8: Catania Walking Food Tour

 Spend the day discovering Sicilian culinary traditions and exploring Catania's highlights on a half-day tasting tour.
 Sample some of the region's finger-licking specialties, such as granita (a refreshing shaved ice), Sicilian brioche, local cheeses and olives, arancini (fried rice balls), cartocciata (a popular street food of dough wrapped around mozzarella cheese and other fillings), and much more.

-Stroll along the seaside, visit the Duomo Square, explore the narrow streets of the Old Town, and learn about local history.
+Stroll along the seaside, visit Duomo Square, explore the narrow streets of the Old Town, and learn about local history.
 Take in the views from 13th-century Ursino Castle, part of the Kingdom of Sicily during Emperor Frederick II's time.
 Five hours isn't enough to see everything, but this tour is a great place to start!

-In the evening, stroll down Via Etnea, Catania's main street where you can find shops, restaurants, and cafes.
+In the evening, stroll down Via Etnea, Catania's main street, where you can find shops, restaurants, and cafés.
 The street gets its name from the direct views of Mount Etna to the north of the city.
-Get dinner at an open-air cafe and enjoy people watching as you sip a glass of Mount Etna wine.
+Get dinner at an open-air café and enjoy people-watching as you sip a glass of Mount Etna wine.

-Day 9: Goodbye Italy!
+Day 9: Depart Catania